lof000/otel-cco-labs/README.md

 # OpenTelemetry and Cisco Observability Platform
-### Intrumentation Labs
+### Instrumentation Labs

-Here we have some labs to show how to instruent java code using OpenTelemetry and send the data to Cisto Observability Platform.
+Here we have some labs to show how to install java code using OpenTelemetry and send the data to the Cisco Observability Platform.

 <!--ts-->